 Traditionally you would manage open hours from the Time Sets in KeyConfigure by naming the time set using the Division or Tag value of a lab.
-It is easier now to edit these time periods by simply clicking Edit open hours in the Info tab of KeyReporter when viewing the floorplan.
+It is easier now to edit these time periods by simply clicking Edit open hours in the Info tab of the Floorplan.

 Click the Edit (pencil) icon in the upper right of the ribbon to modify the hours.
 Recurring time periods apply until deleted, where Specific will apply only for a date range (good for a class that only lasts a few weeks).
 Note that a Recurring period can still have a Date Range assigned to it, effectively making it Specific.

 If you are using external authentication you can use Reserved time periods.
-The value used in the Reserved for field is an external group, then only that group will be able to access Remote links during the reservation period.
+The value used in the Reserved for field must be an external group, and only members of that group will be able to access Remote links during the reservation period.
 As of 184.108.40.206, the floorplan will be dimmed if you are not a group member, just like an Excluded time period.
 This means if the group can not be resolved it's disabled for everyone, so beware of typos.
 The By field is arbitrary reference for the admin, while Display As is what will be shown in the page header as the reason for the reservation.
 If you do not put in a for group there is no enforcement only display of the reservation.
 Reservation does not affect local logins.